Importing and Exporting CSVs to Mass Update Prices and Quantities

 You can edit the following values:

 - Add to Quantity: This can be any integer.
 A positive number will add that amount to your quantity.
 A 0 will result in no changes to your quantity.
 If you place a negative number in this field, it will remove that amount from your existing quantity.
 Note: The minimum your quantity can be is 0, so if you have 5 in your inventory and have -10 in this field, that will result in 0 for your quantity.

-- My Price: This must be 0.01 or greater.
+- Marketplace Price: This field is required.
+This must be 0.01 or greater.
 Your TCGplayer Marketplace listing will change to this value.
 Note: This does not include any shipping/handling values.